Observations in TNG: "Too Short a Season"

 The new planet in TNG-R seems to be the same basic model as the Selay homeworld, but with some tweaking.

 The eagle statues in Karnas's office were first seen in "Encounter at Farpoint" in the 21st century courtroom.
-When the courtroom appeared once more in the series finale, the eagle statues also reappeared.
-In addition, the statues were seen in the Qualor II bar in "Unification II".
+When the courtroom appears once more in the series finale, we can also see the eagle statues again.
+In addition, the statues are seen in the Qualor II bar in "Unification II".

 Re-Used Props - Decoration